Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Dachshunds enjoy chasing balls, playing with treat dispensing toys, and completely demolishing their squeaky toys.
 Most doxies have their plush squeaker toys shredded within minutes – and that’s ok!
 Just keep in mind, they don’t need an expensive toy that won’t last.

-A perfect toy box for a Dachshund should include: many chew bones, dog balls, several plush squeaky toys, and a treat dispenser toy.
+A perfect toy box for a Dachshund puppy should include: lots of safe puppy chews, dog balls, several plush squeaky toys, fleece dog toys, and some treat dispenser toys.

 For that special occasion, take your pup to the pet store and let them choose from a few different types of toys.
 Give them the option, they will love it.